-|Listening port (frontend port)||Service port (backend port)||Description|
+|Listening Port (frontend port)||Service Port (backend port)||Description|

-|Via the listening port, a CLB instance receives and routes requests to the real server for load balancing.
+|The listening port is used by a CLB instance to receive and forward requests to real servers for load balancing.

-You can configure CLB instances for port 1 to 65535, such as 21 (FTP), 25 (SMTP), 80 (HTTP), and 443 (HTTPS).
+You can configure CLB for the port range 1-65535, such as 21 (FTP), 25 (SMTP), 80 (HTTP), and 443 (HTTPS).

-|A service port receives the traffic from the CLB instance.
+|A service port is used by the CVM to provide services, receives and processes traffic from the CLB instance.

-For example, `TCP:80` and `HTTP:80` listeners cannot co-exist.
+For example, `TCP:80` and `HTTP:80` listeners cannot be created at the same time.

-For example, you can create `TCP:80` and `UDP:80` listeners at the same time.
+For example, you can create both `TCP:80` and `UDP:80` listeners.

-For example, both `HTTP:80` and `HTTPS:443` listeners can be bound to the same port of a CVM instance.
+For example, `HTTP:80` and `HTTPS:443` listeners can be bound to the same port of a CVM instance.